fastify/fastify/docs/Usage.md

 })
 ```
 *preHandler* gets as parameters the same object of the route handler, the fastify `request` and `reply` objects.
 `addHook` returns an instance of fastify, so you can chain more addHooks calls.
+Check [here](https://github.com/fastify/fastify/blob/master/docs/Hooks.md) for more info.

+<a name="logging"></a>
 ### Logging
-Since Fastify is really focused on performances, we choose the best logger to achieve the goal.
-Pino!

 By default Fastify uses [pino-http](https://github.com/pinojs/pino-http) as logger, with the log level setted to 'fatal'.

-If you want to pass some options to the logger, just pass the logger option to fastify.
-You can find all the options in the [Pino documentation](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream).
-If you want to pass a custom stream to the Pino instance, just add the stream field to the logger object.
+Check [here](https://github.com/fastify/fastify/blob/master/docs/Logging.md) for more info.

 ```js
 const split = require('split2')